ceddlyburge/tournament-organiser/README.md

 - [ ] show a waiting type thing when waiting for the optimisation api call
 - [ ] show error message if api call fails
 - [ ] show message from the optimisation
+- [ ] do drag drop / touch reordering if possible

 Sort dx
 - [ ] add view type
 - [ ] split in to smaller files, probably one per uistate, split up the Msg and Model along these lines as well, so top level one is simple
 - [ ] split out code related to the azure function / api
 - [ ] use opaque type / parse dont validate for game list (and hide order as an implentation detail)
+- [ ] add some tests, probably cypress, but also unit tests for anything complicated enough to warrant it

 Release
 - [ ] Release azure function